projectglow/glow/docs/source/getting-started.rst

           ./bin/spark-shell --packages io.projectglow:glow_2.11:|mvn-version|

-        And now your notebook is glowing!
         To access the Glow functions, you need to register them with the Spark session.

         .. code-block:: scala